 The Home Delivered Meals Program through the Riverside County Office on Aging is for individuals 60 years of age or older who may be at nutrition risk due to transportation or health issues that prevent them from taking care of their own nutritional needs.
-For more information regarding this program, please call the Office of Aging at 1-800-510-2020.
+For more information, call the Office of Aging at 1-800-510-2020.

 Aging & Disability Resource Connection

 For information and assistance on the most sought-after contract or referral services available to Riverside County’s seniors, please call the Office of Aging at 1-800-510-2020.
 Assistance specialists will connect callers to the appropriate service.